 Traditional physical therapy is based upon the treatment of a closed muscle group with the specific goal of repairing an injury.
-It is a suitable form of treatment for most patients, but does not address the whole system which leaves the body at a greater risk for reinjury.
+It is a suitable form of treatment for some patients, but does not address the whole system which leaves the body at a greater risk for reinjury.

 Why choose a Holistic approach?

 While recovering from an injury, there are several steps that must be taken in order to ensure that a full recovery takes place.
 A holistic approach not only focuses on the specific area that is affected, but realizes that the entire body must heal as well.

 Whether you are recovering from trauma, post-surgery, or a sports related injury, there is more to your injury than you might realize.
 The physical inflammation and irritations run deep into the fascial system and can become ingrained in our neurological system if not treated.
 Traditional physical therapy neglects this aspect of healing, which can leave patients frustrated and wondering why they have lingering symptoms.